HOW TO ESTABLISH CLEARANCE FOR YOUR DRIVEWAY

 Engineering Technicians responsible for parking have been assigned to different geographical regions of the City.
 Click here to see their district assignments.

-Should you need more information than we were able to provide here, or have any other parking-related questions, please contact the Bureau of Transportation, Parking Control Section, at (503) 823-5185.
+Should you need more information than we were able to provide here, or have any other parking-related questions, please contact the Bureau of Transportation, Parking Control Section, at (503) 823-PARK (7275).

 You are strongly advised to refrain from illegally painting either your driveway or City streets.
 Illegal driveway and street paintings are a public nuisance per City code and will result in either: